Finture/Flowee-BPMS-Docs/content/update/minor/73-to-74/jboss.md

 The following steps describe how to update the Camunda artifacts on a JBoss AS 7 and Wildfly 8 server in a shared process engine setting.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda 7.4 JBoss distribution][jboss-distro] or [Camunda 7.4 Wildfly distribution][wildfly-distro].
+If not already done, make sure to download the [Flowee BPMS.4 JBoss distribution][jboss-distro] or [Flowee BPMS.4 Wildfly distribution][wildfly-distro].
 In the following instructions `$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.

 The update procedure takes the following steps:

-1. Update the Camunda 7 Modules
+1. Update the Flowee BPMS Modules
-2. Update Optional Camunda 7 Modules
+2. Update Optional Flowee BPMS Modules
 3. Maintain Process Engine Configuration
 4. Maintain Process Applications
 5. Update Camunda Web Applications